A conditional version of the second fundamental theorem of asset pricing in discrete time: Super- and subhedging

-Up to now, super- and subhedging dualities were only established for bounded European claims.
-The next result shows continuity from below of the non-linear conditional expectations $\cE$ and $\bar \cE$, which allows to extend the dualities to European claims bounded from below (or bounded from above).
+Up to now, super- and subhedging dualities were only established for bounded European contingent claims.
+The next result shows continuity from below of the nonlinear conditional expectations $\cE$ and $\bar \cE$, which allows to extend the dualities to European contingent claims.